Zheralix/gui-cli-toggle/README.md

 1. The default PREFIX is /usr/local, If you want to use something like /usr or /opt/gui-cli-toggle, Then run 'sed -i "s|/usr/local|/usr|g" Makefile', Or 'sed -i "s|/usr/local|/opt/gui-cli-toggle|g" Makefile'.
 2. Make sure you have the Required Dependencies.
 3. Run "make install" as the root user.
 (The output will be verbose so you know exactly what this does)
+4. If you are not using /usr or /usr/local and/or the PREFIX is not in your PATH, Then you will have to run PREFIX/bin/gui-cli-toggle, For example: "/opt/gui-cli-toggle/bin/gui-cli-toggle".

+If you don't know what these variables mean, Then:
+1. PATH: The PATH variable is exported to the path of binaries, For Example PATH=/usr/bin:/usr/local/bin:/usr/sbin:/usr/local/sbin
+2. PREFIX: The PREFIX variable is usually /usr/local, For example: if you make the PREFIX /foo/bar, Then the binary will be in /foo/bar/bin/gui-cli-toggle.